 Local Control and Accountability Program (LCAP)

 Our LCAP is the plan we make based on our WASC study.
 Once we've looked closely at where we are and where we want to be, we need a plan to get there.
 Parents, students, and staff give input into this plan every year and we use it to monitor our progress towards our goals.
 Read ours here.
-If you'd like to know what we're working on, but don't want to read all 100+ pages, see the short version below.
+If you'd like to know what we're working on, but don't want to read all 100+ pages, see the short version and the summary pages below.

 School Accountability Report Card (SARC)